LoreBene99/LoreBene99/README.md

 #### ❤️ I love music, games and robotics!
 #### 🎓 I graduated in Biomedical Engineering in October 2021.
 #### 👨‍💻 I have collaborated with IIT (Italian Institute of Technology) for my Bachelor Thesis.
-#### 🤖 I'm currently studying Robotics Engineering at University of Genova.
+#### 🤖 I have completed a Master's Degree in Robotics Engineering at the University of Genova.
 #### ➡️ Here my GitHub in which you could find some interesting stuff.
 Enjoy!

 <br />